WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 "Halt!"
 One of the guards shouted, stopping him at the door, "Weapons are not permitted here."

 Caxy leaned close.
-Close enough that the guard could smell the cheap booze on his breath.
+Close enough that the guard could smell the aged whiskey on his breath.
 A dangerous glint in Caxy's eye, "Did you want to try and take it from me?"
-&nbsp;

 "Let him in," Xin called across the room.
 "He is escorting the prisoner."
+&nbsp;

+Caxy was the one responsible for the apprehension of the accused.

+It was he who had caught and delivered them up to Xin, after another of their alliance had betrayed their activities.

+What he had found aboard their starship was unnatural.
+An incongrinuity in the flow of time and space.
+Like a three-dimensional kaleidoscope that was repeatedly overlapping.

+A fracture (incongrinuity) that the accused had willfully and recklessly sundered in the universe (torn in the fabric of reality / severed / exposed / fractured).
+For their own self-glorification.

+It was not something Caxy could attack directly.

+His mind refused to process it.
+He could only respond on a deep and visceral level.

+Revulsion.
+&nbsp;

+Caxy looked back at the accused and scowled.

+He unconsciously wiped his hand down his vest.
+As if he could wipe away the stain of what he had seen from soiling his mind.

+What he would give for another drink.

+Caxy would oversee the custody of the prisoner for the duration of the trial.
+As a representative of Wolfpack, as well as a greater collective interest: That justice be served and the space-time restored.
+&nbsp;

-The guard stepped back.
+The guard stepped back to allow them entry.

-Caxy fixed him with a grim smile, "Another time."
-Then resumed his entry into the courtroom.
+Caxy loosened his grip on his axe and fixed the guard with a grim smile, “Another time.”
+Then resumed his entrance into the courtroom.
 &nbsp;

 When Prinz_Eugen stepped through the doorway, the room exploded with noise.